mattzh72/sframe-visualizer/README.md

 ```
 This will take in input `sample.sframe` in the current working directory, and write the output at 30 frames a second to the current working directory as `result.mp4`.
 The tool will specifically search for columns named `annotations`, `image`, and `stateMasks` for annotation, image, and mask data respectively.
 There are no bounding boxes, masks, centers, or length 64 contrails drawn.
 The frame number will be shown.

-## Option 2: Preparing a Turicreate Model for Visualization
+## Option 2: Preparing a Turicreate Model

 This tool expects a model in a standard Turicreate format and a video (in any FOURCC-accpeted format).
 Simply set the right configurations!
 Here's an example set of configurations for model testing, where the video is named `test.mov` in the working directory, the model is named `sample.model` in the working directory, and every object predicted with the label `mainPlate` should be drawn.